Net neutrality: Quality of service

-Founder of Epic Privacy Browser, Alok Bhardwaj, has argued that net neutrality preservation through legislation is consistent with implementing quality of service protocols.
-He argues legislation should ban the charging of fees for any quality of service, which would both allow networks to implement quality of service as well as remove any incentive to abuse net neutrality ideas.
-He argues that since implementing quality of service does not require any additional costs versus a non-QoS network, there is no reason implementing quality of service should entail any additional fees.
-However, the core network hardware needed (with a large number of queues, etc.) and the cost of designing and maintaining a QoS network are both much higher than for a non-QoS network.

 Wireless networks

 There are also some discrepancies in how wireless networks affect the implementation of net neutrality policy, some of which are noted in the studies of Christopher Yoo.
 In one research article, he claimed that "...bad handoffs, local congestion, and the physics of wave propagation make wireless broadband networks significantly less reliable than fixed broadband networks."

 Pricing models

 Broadband Internet access has most often been sold to users based on Excess Information Rate or maximum available bandwidth.
-If Internet service providers (ISPs) can provide varying levels of service to websites at various prices, this may be a way to manage the costs of unused capacity by selling surplus bandwidth (or "leverage price discrimination to recoup costs of 'consumer surplus'").
+If ISPs can provide varying levels of service to websites at various prices, this may be a way to manage the costs of unused capacity by selling surplus bandwidth (or "leverage price discrimination to recoup costs of 'consumer surplus'").
 However, purchasers of connectivity on the basis of Committed Information Rate or guaranteed bandwidth capacity must expect the capacity they purchase in order to meet their communications requirements.
 Various studies have sought to provide network providers with the necessary formulas for adequately pricing such a tiered service for their customer base.
 But while network neutrality is primarily focused on protocol-based provisioning, most of the pricing models are based on bandwidth restrictions.

 Many Economists have analyzed Net Neutrality to compare various hypothetical pricing models.
 For instance, economic professors Michael L. Katz and Benjamin E. Hermalin at the University of California Berkeley co-published a paper titled, "The Economics of Product-Line Restrictions with an Application to the Network Neutrality Debate" in 2007.
 In this paper, they compared the single-service economic equilibrium to the multi-service economic equilibriums under Net Neutrality.